 12 to 9 months’ checklist

 If you have at least a year in hand, planning a wedding is comparatively easy.
 You can decide on every minute detail at your own pace.
-But if you do not have that much time, follow the same sequence (but, in speed).
+But, if you do not have that much time, follow the same sequence (but, in a little more speed).

-Have you decided on the wedding date?
+- Have you decided on the wedding date?
 This is the most important point to consider before you start the planning procedure.
 Which season do you prefer?
 Are you planning to consult an almanac (panchang) for deciding the date?
-Keep in mind these points before taking a final decision.
+Just keep these points in mind before taking a final decision.

-What is your wedding budget going to be?
-It is so easy to go overboard with your finances; therefore making strict decisions from the start really helps.
-From haldi and mehendi to sangeet and cocktail, plan all the events you want to organise.
+- What is your wedding budget going to be?
+It is so easy to go overboard with your finances; therefore, making strict decisions from the start really helps.
+From haldi and mehendi to sangeet and cocktail, plan out all the events you want to organise.
 Decide your budget as per each ceremony.

-Once the events are finalised, allocate the responsibilities to your family members and friends.
+- Once the events are finalised, allocate the responsibilities to your family members and friends accordingly.

 This phase is all about deciding on the guest list and the wedding shopping.
 It is also a great time to get your stuff customised.

-Create an excel sheet involving columns, such as event, date, guest names and invitations.
-Make sure that the invitation column is filled in the last phase, as it is too early to send out an invite.
+- Create an excel sheet involving columns, such as event, date, guest names, invitations, etc. Make sure that the invitation column is filled in the last phase, as it is too early to send out an invite at this stage.
 But, you can start informing your guests over the phone, so that they can start preparing for it.

 This is the most hectic of all phases.
-From sending wedding invitations and checking booking arrangements to your final grooming, these three months give a finishing touch to your wedding planning.
+From sending wedding invitations and checking booking arrangements to your final grooming, anything and everything done during these three months give a finishing touch to your wedding planning.

-The last week should be focussed on your pre-bridal parlour sittings, so that you look your best on your D-day.
+- The last week should be focussed on your pre-bridal parlour sittings, so that you look your best on your wedding day.

-With all the arrangements in place, there is nothing else to do on the D-day except going with the flow and thoroughly enjoying the celebrations.
+With all the arrangements in place, there is nothing else to do on the wedding day except going with the flow and thoroughly enjoying the celebrations.
 So, use these tips and make your wedding an affair to remember!